Sakurann/connect/openid-connect-claims-aggregation/openid-connect-claims-aggregation-1_0.md

 ** EDITOR'S NOTE ** I guess there are other provisions.
 The above probably needs to be tweaked as well.

-### Identity Wallet (IW)
+### Identity-Agent (IdA)

-IW is an entity that acts as an Identity Wallet to the CC.
+IdA is an entity that acts as an Identity-Agent to the CC.
-Also, IW acts as a Claims Consumer to IAs.
+Also, IdA acts as a Claims-Consumer to IAs.

-The provision for the IW is as follows:
+The provision for the IdA is as follows:

-1. It MUST support OpenID Connect Aggregated Claims as an Identity Wallet.
+1. It MUST support OpenID Connect Aggregated Claims as an Identity-Agent.
-1. It MUST act as an OpenID Connect Claims Consumer to IAs to fetch claims from IAs according to instructions given by the Subject.
+1. It MUST act as an OpenID Connect Claims-Consumer to IAs to fetch claims from IAs according to instructions given by the Subject.
-1. As an Identity Wallet, IW MUST implement mandatory to implement extensions that this document defines.
+1. As an Identity-Agent, IdA MUST implement mandatory to implement extensions that this document defines.
 1. It MAY store the signed claims obtained from IAs with appropriate safeguarding controls.
 1. To the authenticated Subject, it MUST provide a user interface to show what claims about the subject it stores.
 1. It MUST NOT provide claims to CCs without the Subject's permission.